mt-akar/bottom_nav_layout/README.md

 # Different Bottom Bars
 So far, we only worked on Material design bottom nav bar.
 The layout also supports other bar designs.
 To use the design you want, pass the corresponding `navBarDelegate` to the layout.

-The `navBarDelegate`'s APIs are all identical with the respective packages.
-You will need to <b>import the corresponding bottom bar package</b> to be able to pass some of the parameters.
-Make sure to check out their documentation before using.

-Warning: Some of the packages' index constructor parameter acts as an `initialIndex`, not as a `currentIndex`, therefore, selected item cannot be changed when the back button is pressed.
-To have the best result, only use `NoPageStack` with bottom bars that doesn't have the `currentIndex` property.

 ## 1. Material